Sanders Mentions Muslims US President Donald Trump Does Not Dislike

 Sanders, 84, was a candidate for the Democratic presidential nomination in 2016 and 2020, finishing second both times.

-Since Trump's reelection as president in 2024, Sanders has vocally opposed Trump's government and perceived corruption, condemning the present administration for what he calls a right-wing oligarchy, according to AP News.
+Since Trump's reelection as president in 2024, he has vocally opposed Trump's government and perceived corruption, condemning the present administration for what he calls a right-wing oligarchy, according to AP News.

 Source: Facebook

-These policies and actions, critics say, reveal an anti-Islamic animus that lies at the heart of Trump's politics.
+These policies and actions, critics have stated, revealed an anti-Islamic animus that lies at the heart of Trump's radical politics.

 Read more on Donald Trump: